These look great where I planted them.

 The Sugar Maple Seedlings have a lot of close relatives such as the Bigtooth Maple.
 Some botanists even classify Bigtooth Maple as a subspecies of the Sugar Maple.
 However, it is the Norway Maple that Sugar Maple is often confused.
 Ironically, they are not closely related when it comes to genus.
 It is easy to identify a Sugar Maple from a Norway Maple if you know what to look.
 Sugar Maple has a clear sap while Norway Maple has a white colored sap.
 Sugar Maple has brown sharp tipped buds while the Norway Maple has more of a green or reddish tipped buds.
 The leaf lobes of Sugar maple are more in triangle shape while Norway Maple has more of squarish leaf lobes.

-Sugar Maple has lots of uses.
+Sugar Maple Seedlings have lots of uses

 In fact, it is one of the most important trees in Canada because of the sap which is the primary ingredient in making maple syrup.
 It is possible to make Maple syrup from other kinds of tree sap.
 However, the sugar content in Sugar Maple is the highest among the species, and other trees produce a more cloudy sap.